-In the 1933 London Economic Conference June 12 to July 27, opinions remained exceptionally diverse torn between inflation and deflation.
+In the 1933 London Economic Conference June 12 to July 27, opinions remained exceptionally diverse, torn between inflation and deflation.
 There were delegates from 66 nations who had hoped to combine international efforts against the worldwide depression by stabilizing international currencies and exchange rates.
-This was the response to massive capital flows that were rushing around the globe of which Hoover wrote about in his memoirs with the Sovereign Debt Crisis of 1931.
+This was the response to massive capital flows that were rushing around the globe which Hoover wrote about in his memoirs with the Sovereign Debt Crisis of 1931.

 The Conference had been initially planned with support from President Herbert Hoover after he saw how capital was rushing around the globe so fast nobody understood what was taking place.
-However, Hoover lost the election and now the conference would have to be under the agenda of FDR.
-The agenda had been agreed to in meetings between Roosevelt and the prime ministers of Britain and France who met with FDR in Washington in May 1933.
-Here he is pictured in May 1933 with the British Prime Minister Macdonald.
+However, Hoover lost the election, and now the conference would have to be under the agenda of FDR.
+The agenda had been agreed to in meetings between Roosevelt and the prime ministers of Britain and France, who met with FDR in Washington in May 1933.
+Here he is pictured in May 1933 with British Prime Minister Macdonald.

-Roosevelt agreed to send an American delegation to participate in the summit and met with the British Prime Minister Macdonald in Washington DC to plan the conference.
+Roosevelt agreed to send an American delegation to participate in the summit and met with British Prime Minister Macdonald in Washington DC to plan the conference.
 Roosevelt named Cordell Hull Secretary of State and appointed him to lead the American delegation to the London Economic Conference.
 Hull strove to enlarge foreign trade and lower tariffs at the conference.
 Again, in 1943, Hull served as United States delegate to the Moscow Conference.
-Hull eventually withdrew America from trade negotiations over the tariff issue valuing domestic the domestic recovery over international competition.
+Hull eventually withdrew America from trade negotiations over the tariff issue valuing domestic recovery over international competition.
 The London Conference eventually collapsed due to an increase in nationalism that made it impossible to create international cooperation.
-It was 1933 that Hitler came to power as did Roosevelt.
+It was in 1933 that Hitler came to power as did Roosevelt.

 Therefore, the Great Depression brought worldwide economic hardship and that became the fuel behind the age of “New Economics” constructed around Keynes’ theoretical economic revolution.
 Keynesian-like policies were adopted by Sweden and Germany, but Sweden was seen as too small of an economy to prove Keynes’ ideas would work.
-Hence, Sweden did not command much attention compelling Keynes to remain silent.
-There were successful efforts made in Germany under Hitler that helped him to as he was dismayed by their imperialist ambitions and their treatment of Jews.
+Hence, Sweden did not command much attention, compelling Keynes to remain silent.
+There were successful efforts made in Germany under Hitler that helped him, as he was dismayed by their imperialist ambitions and their treatment of Jews.

 Aside from Great Britain, Keynes primarily focused his attention on the United States.
-It was in 1931, when Keynes received support for his views on counter-cyclical public spending in the Chicago school, which was actually at that time the foremost center for economic views that challenged the mainstream economic thinking.
-Nonetheless, the mainstream orthodox economic opinion remained very hostile to Keynes’ ideas and this would be the view the lawyer dominated Brains Trust of Roosevelt.
+It was in 1931 when Keynes received support for his views on counter-cyclical public spending in the Chicago school, which was actually at that time the foremost center for economic views that challenged mainstream economic thinking.
+Nonetheless, the mainstream orthodox economic opinion remained very hostile to Keynes’ ideas, and this would be the view the lawyer dominated Brains Trust of Roosevelt.
 The idea of fiscal intervention to mitigate the depression was absurd.

 It was not until late 1933 Keynes was persuaded by Felix Frankfurter, a member of Roosevelt’s Brains Trust, to address President Roosevelt directly.
 However, Roosevelt was already on board listening to George Warren (1874-1938).
-Keynes sent letters to Roosevelt and he had a face to face in 1934, but Roosevelt had already devalued the dollar and confiscated gold.
+Keynes sent letters to Roosevelt, and he had a face-to-face in 1934, but Roosevelt had already devalued the dollar and confiscated gold.
 Those that attribute Roosevelt’s policies to Keynes are quite wrong.
-Keynes at best provided a confirming view.
+Keynes, at best, provided a confirming view.

 Indeed, Keynes had no real appreciable impact until after Warren died in 1938.
 It was at that time that he began to have some influence on US economic policy beginning in 1939.
 Keynes’s magnum opus, The General Theory of Employment, Interest and Money was published in 1936.
 The work served as a theoretical justification for the interventionist policies Keynes suggested to manipulate society out of the depression.
-In 1926, Keynes had challenged the classical economic establishment and laissez-faire whereby government non-interference was the dominant theory.
+In 1926, Keynes had challenged the classical economic establishment and laissez-faire, whereby government non-interference was the dominant theory.
 This essay, which was published as a pamphlet by the Hogarth Press in July 1926, was based on the Sidney Ball Lecture given by Keynes at Oxford in November 1924 and on a lecture given by him at the University of Berlin in June 1926.

 The idea that laissez-faire economics, which had adopted the position of unfettered by government interference, was old-school.
-Governments began to enjoy this idea they could right all wrongs and this would naturally lead to full employment.
+Governments began to enjoy this idea they could right all wrongs, and this would naturally lead to full employment.
 Keynes simply believed that the classical theory applied only to the past during the 19th century, but this was the new age of industrialization.
 He concluded that his own theory should be the “general theory” by which nations functioned.

 What Say did not anticipate was Marxism.
 Unions were important with respect to establishing working conditions.
 This became obvious with the Triangle Shirtwaist Factory fire in New York City on March 25, 1911, which was one of the deadliest industrial disasters in the history of the city of New York.
-This event resulted in the fourth highest loss of life from an industrial accident in U.S. history.
+This event resulted in the fourth-highest loss of life from an industrial accident in U.S. history.
 The factory garment workers were locked in the building.
 They could not escape when the fire took place.
 Indeed, this event inspired the unionization of workers.
 However, unions rapidly migrated from working conditions to demanding higher wages.
 This trend created the wage stickiness that simply drove employment out of the country by refusing to be competitive.
-The advent of income taxes in 1913 followed by the parole tax added to the cost of labor in the United States.
+The advent of income taxes in 1913, followed by the parole tax, added to the cost of labor in the United States.

 Keynes argued in his General Theory that demand, rather than supply, was the key variable governing the overall level of economic activity.
 Aggregate demand, he proposed, equaled the total unhoarded income within a society, which he defined as the sum of consumption and investment.
 In a state of unemployment and unused production capacity, one can only enhance employment and total income by first increasing expenditures for either consumption or investment.
 Without government intervention to increase expenditure, an economy will remain trapped in a low employment equilibrium, whereas the demonstration of this possibility has been described as the revolutionary formal achievement of the work.